Zinc additives have been recommended by most engine manufactures for years.

-In my opinion if it was a late model engine with roller tappets use the factory recommended oil and always keep up to dated with your maintenance.
+On late model engine with roller tappets use the factory recommended oil.
+Always keep up to dated with your maintenance.

 Every oil producer out there will tell you that theirs if the best, but seeing is believing and not all applications require the same oil.